MicrosoftDocs/power-automate-docs/articles/process-mining-byo-azure-data-lake.md

 ## Prerequisites

 - The Data Lake Storage account must be Gen2.
-You can check this out from Azure Portal.
+You can check this out from the Azure portal.
 Azure Data Lake Gen1 storage accounts aren't supported.
 - The Data Lake Storage account must have [hierarchical namespace](/azure/storage/blobs/data-lake-storage-namespace) enabled.
 - The **Owner** role must be attributed to the user performing the initial container setup for the environment for the following users in the same environment.
 These users are connecting to the same container and must have the **Storage Account Contributor** role assigned.